Maxx7/James-Maxx/Executive Summary.md

 #Executive Summary

 ## Problem
-The problems here is that the manage code stream has too many work load, the corporate manager needs a policy setup and developer needs to receive feedbacks from what he/she sent.
+The problems here are that the manage code stream has too many work load, the corporate manager needs a policy setup and developer needs to receive feedbacks from what he/she sent.

 ## Solution